History of Northeast Truck Camper Jamborees

 Original Plans

 Having a jamboree in New England for the local TCers was a success, spreading the word within the TC community.
 As a result of the popular demand, within six weeks, a second jamboree was planned for September at a campground in Conway, NH.
-This time 26 TCers attended.
+This time, 26 TCers attended.

 Two years later

-Hot dog roast and wine testing?
+Hot dog roasting and wine tasting?

 Friday night might include wine tasting or some other treat.